Labritus/Dual-Wheel-Balancing-Drone/README.md

 1. **Self-balancing** – The car automatically maintains balance even under external force disturbances.
 2. **Remote control** – Users can control movement (forward, backward, turning) in real time through the web interface.
 3. **Person following** – The car detects and follows a person ahead.
-4. **Person detection** – The camera identifies and marks people in the field of view.

 👉 [Click here to watch the demo video on Instagram](https://www.instagram.com/reel/DIugJ1mI1mP/?igsh=MXB3c3hrdGwya2cwMg==)